June 29, 2018

 8. Was there ever a time when your expectations at work were not met and how did you deal with it?

-9. Tell me about a time when it was hard for you to arrive at work on time.
+9. Tell me about a time when it was hard for you to arrive to work on time.
 What did you do to resolve it?

 It can be impossible to be on time, every time.
 This question will help you gauge whether your employee has problem-solving skills.
 Do they make excuses or do they prioritize punctuality, look for solutions and/or anticipate any circumstance that can affect their punctuality?